 An easy, tasty vegetarian homemade eggplant meatball recipe!
 Eggplant (aubergine) pairs with feta cheese for an amazing flavor.
 Even people who don’t usually like eggplant will devour these healthy veggie balls!

-Eggplant is the rising star of the Ciao Veggie kitchen.
+Eggplant is the rising star of the Happy Veggie kitchen.
 After the opening words of my last eggplant-related post, you’d have been forgiven for thinking you’d never see it around here again.
 That the baba ghanouj love was a fluke.

 Not so.
 The eggplant and I, we met again.
 And we agreed upon his participation in a vegetarian meatballs recipe.
 And we freakin’ loved it.